-- 4. Install the fender panel (see Steering/Frame). - 5.
+- 4. Install the radiator/electrical access panel; then install the front fender panel (see Steering/Frame). - 5.
 Fill the cooling system with the recommended amount of antifreeze.
 Check for leakage. - 6.
 Connect the fan wiring to the main wiring harness.